 For instance, the effectiveness of the design process and the caliber of the finished result will depend on how effectively the customer of an architectural company explains the goal of a new building.
 Dithering patrons at fast-food counters slow down the pace of service for others waiting behind them.

-Lawn and landscaping businesses tend to be some of the most sought after service businesses for sale in Florida.
+Lawn and landscaping businesses and IT service businesses tend to be some of the most sought after service businesses for sale in Florida, although you may want to review the best service-based business to buy in Florida.